Lead singer + song-writer of pop band The Hugs. Since 2007. Native of Portland, Oregon. U.S.A.

 "Indie-pop band the Hugs aren't rough enough for Portland, and they like it that way"

 "Over the past decade or so, the Hugs have carved out a niche in the Portland music scene as a DIY group with more polish than most indie-rock groups.

 Some critics say that, over the years, the band became solely a vessel for Delegato's output as a singer-songwriter.
-But that changed when the band revamped its roster last November, adding Voss from Chicago, and Detroit-based drummer Keagan O'Brien.
+But that changed when the band revamped its roster last November, adding Kauri Voss from Chicago on bass and vocals.